 Reaffirmation during the 2015 G7 Summit in Elmau and the 2016 G7 Summit in Ise-Shima

-During the German Presidency the G7 Summit in Schloss Elmau (Germany) in June 2015 reaffirmed the commitment to the CONNEX Initiative by endorsing also a Code of Conduct for support providers and by encouraging pilot projects to be undertaken under the banner of the CONNEX Initiative.
+During the German Presidency, the 2015 G7 Summit in Schloss Elmau (Germany) reaffirmed the commitment to the CONNEX Initiative, endorsing also a Code of Conduct for support providers and encouraging pilot projects to be undertaken under the banner of the CONNEX Initiative.
 The outcomes of the Elmau Summit in regard to the CONNEX Initiative were explicitly welcomed by a Decision of the African Union’s Assembly.

 At their Summit in Ise-Shima, held during the Japanese G7 Presidency in May 2016, the G7 Leaders committed to intensify the efforts under the CONNEX Initiative, among others by endorsing the CONNEX Guiding Principles towards Sustainable Development, designed to facilitate the mobilization of domestic resources in developing countries, contributing in this manner to the achievement of the SDGs.